OpeningDETAIL/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 <br>

 ### Approach A
  * **Approach (A): A Fully Open Approach** where all the newly created documentation, the project location, and the names of the parties involved in the project *(essentially those listed in the project's title block)* are known and are shared publicly.
-All of OpeningDETAIL's newly created documentation/content is [open source](https://creativecommons.org/licenses/by/4.0/)—licensed to both [our clients] and OpeningDETAIL.
+All of OpeningDETAIL's newly created documentation/content is [open source](https://creativecommons.org/licenses/by/4.0/)—licensed to both [our client] and OpeningDETAIL.
 That is, will be freely available to you, or any party, for future use, assuming the terms such as [Attribution](https://wiki.creativecommons.org/wiki/Best_practices_for_attribution) are honored.
 	 * **The following are sample projects, from our sister company OpeningDesign, that used this approach:**
 		 * A **Sport Complex** in Jefferson, WI, the files (CAD/BIM) of which can be found [here](https://github.com/OpeningDesign/Sports_Complex) and a log of communication that happened between the design team and general contractor, [here](https://github.com/OpeningDesign/Sports_Complex/issues?q=is:issue+is:closed+sort:comments-desc).
 		 * A **Vacation Rental** project in Lake Geneva, WI.
 The (CAD/BIM) documents can be found [here](https://github.com/OpeningDesign/Vacation_Rental) and the log of communication between the design team can be found [here](https://github.com/OpeningDesign/Vacation_Rental/issues?q=is%3Aissue+is%3Aclosed+sort%3Acomments-desc).